 - When you take a step, you are using up to 200 muscles?

-- People who are active have lower rates of coronary heart disease, high blood presure, stroke, diabetes, colon and breast cancer, and depression (WHO, 2001).
+- People who are active have lower rates of coronary heart disease, high blood pressure, stroke, diabetes, colon and breast cancer, and depression (WHO, 2001)

 Walk Your Way to Health

 Did you know that walking 10,000 steps a day (about five miles) can give you a healthy heart and reduce your body fat?
 Think this sounds a lot to achieve in one day?
 You will be surprised.
-Watch the short video clip on the NHS web site 'The 10,000 steps challenge' to show how easily this can be done.
+Check out the top 10 ways to smash your 10,000 steps by making simple lifestyle changes or getting your steps in alternative ways to show how easily this can be done.